EmaChini/aamas2025/validation/CPI_generation/README.md

 ---

 ## Output
-The generated bundle will be saved in the `CPIs` folder.
+The generated bundle will be saved in the `CPI_generation/CPIs` folder.